 And then she said, “Wow, nothing like being a downer!”
 I encouraged, told her of course she’s not, that’s what our friendship is for, and that I had wondered myself if I was too negative the night before.

 I’ve pondered those conversations since that morning and I came to realize something I knew in my heart to be very important.
+We can help other people in need by going to Pickup Please and make donations.

 Maybe a barometer of our friendships, of their authenticity and depth, is how often we feel uncomfortable with our level of sharing.
 Maybe we’re missing out if we never have the need to wonder, or even ask, if we’ve said too much.